50+ Types of Jasper Stone: A Comprehensive Guide to Varieties and Characteristics

 What are the most valuable varieties of Jasper?

 Value in Jasper stones is often subjective and based on aesthetic appeal.
-However, varieties like Imperial Jasper and Ocean Jasper are considered highly valuable due to their rarity and distinctive patterns.
+However, varieties like Imperial Jasper and Ocean Jasper are highly valuable due to their rarity and distinctive patterns.

 How does one identify genuine Jasper stones?